jaumlrc/ProphET/README.md

 $ ./INSTALL.pl
 ```

-This will set the paths of required programs and download from Genbank (NCBI) all genomes associated to 16 families of bacteriophages
+This will search for required library, set the paths of required programs and download from Genbank (NCBI) all genomes associated to 16 families of bacteriophages
 (listed in *config.dir/Prophages_names_sem_Claviviridae_Guttaviridae-TxID*).

+** If the script fails and reports missing Perl modules, please folow the instrucions on file README_PER**

 ------